Nat-Lab/ns3-remote-net-device/readme.md

 ### Install

-In ns3 source folder,(where the `waf` is located), run the following commands:
+In ns3 source folder (where the `waf` is located), run the following commands:

 ```
 $ git clone --recursive https://github.com/nat-lab/ns3-remote-net-device src/remote-net-device